 If you don’t like the look of straw, consider grass clippings, shredded leaves or pine needles.

 Unless you are growing your strawberry plants as annuals, you will have to exercise some patience and delay harvesting for up to a year.

 In order to give the plants time to become established, you’ll need to remove all the flowers that set, for 4 - 6 weeks.
-Flowers and fruit take a lot of energy from the plants and removing them puts that energy and all the plants resources into building a strong root system, healthy plants and lots of runners.
+Flowers and fruit take a lot of energy from the plants and removing them will put that energy and all the plant's resources into building a strong root system, healthy plants and lots of runners.

 8. Watch for Snails and Slugs